opendaylight/releng-builder/docs/jenkins.rst

           The Integration Job Template creates a job which runs when a project that your project depends on is successfully built.
 This job type is basically the same as a verify job except that it triggers from other Jenkins jobs instead of via Gerrit review updates.
-The dependencies that triger integration jobs are listed in your project.cfg file under the <b>DEPENDENCIES</b> variable.
+The dependencies that trigger integration jobs are listed in your project.cfg file under the <b>DEPENDENCIES</b> variable.

           If no dependencies are listed then this job type is disabled by default.